ICE, Chicago

 [00:05:10] Jeff Schechtman: And in fact, even to the 25 percent that it’s collapsed to now seems like a high number given what has gone on.

-[00:07:11] Jeff Schechtman: And what sense of betrayal is there that they did put their trust, they put their vote in someone that that has betrayed them for all intents and purposes?
+[00:07:11] Jeff Schechtman: And what sense of betrayal is there that they did put their trust, they put their vote in someone that has betrayed them for all intents and purposes?

 [00:08:37] Jeff Schechtman: There’s also an element of white supremacy to this that you’ve written about.
 Talk about that.

-[00:10:44] Jeff Schechtman: There’s also a cruelty to it that that we’ve seen repeatedly and that you’ve written about extensively, a cruelty that really accentuates all this bad stuff.
+[00:10:44] Jeff Schechtman: There’s also a cruelty to it that we’ve seen repeatedly and that you’ve written about extensively, a cruelty that really accentuates all this bad stuff.

 [00:10:55] Gustavo Arellano: Well, what else do you call subpar, inhumane conditions in detention centers?
 People being arrested, being in a damned if they do and damned if they don’t scenario where if they show up to the courthouse for a court hearing to determine whether they can stay, they can’t even make it to the courthouse.
 They can’t even make it to the judge’s chambers or to the courtroom because they’re going to get picked up and detained and then sent off.
 But if they don’t show up to the courthouse, then they automatically get a sentence to be deported the moment they’re caught.
-People being pepper sprayed, families being pepper sprayed, tear gas, American citizens being caught up in this.
-ProPublica found that at least, and this is in September, we’re now in almost mid-November.
-In September, they had found that at least 170 U.S. citizens had been detained by the Trump administration for hours, some claimed for days.
-And then when you have out here in Southern California, a judge ruled that essentially the Trump administration was racially profiling people when it came to determining who were they going to try to detain.
+People being pepper-sprayed, families being pepper-sprayed, tear-gassed, American citizens being caught up in this.
+ProPublica found that at least, and this was in September, we’re now in almost mid-November, in September, they had found that at least 170 US citizens had been detained by the Trump administration for hours, some claimed for days.
+And then out here in Southern California, a judge ruled that essentially the Trump administration was racially profiling people when it came to determining who they were going to try to detain.
 The Trump administration admitted to it and said, well, it’s perfectly legal and it’s perfectly necessary.
-And the Supreme Court, they issued, I think it was a court order, something really like they didn’t hear the whole case, but basically issued a declaration saying, yeah, it’s fine.
-And Brett Kavanaugh in what he filed to support this cockamamie bullshit, for lack of a better term, used the word brief or briefly eight times to say, well, if a U.S. citizen does get questioned by ICE, it’s only going to be something brief.
+And the Supreme Court issued, I think it was a court order, something really like they didn’t hear the whole case, but basically issued a declaration saying, yeah, it’s fine.
+And Brett Kavanaugh in what he filed to support this cockamamie bullshit, for lack of a better term, used the word “brief” or “briefly” eight times to say, well, if a US citizen does get questioned by ICE, it’s only going to be something brief.
 It’s horrible.
 It’s cruelty.
-And he’s basically saying if this happens to Latinos, well, you know what, it’s going to be brief, so it’s OK.
-But tell that to the military veteran who was caught up by mistake in a raid on a field out there in Camarillo, California in Ventura County.
-Again, 170 U.S. citizens would love to tell Justice Kavanaugh there is nothing brief about what they had to deal with when it came to ICE.
+And he’s basically saying if this happens to Latinos, well, you know what, it’s going to be brief, so it’s okay.
+But tell that to the military veteran who was caught up by mistake in a raid on a field out there in Camarillo, California, in Ventura County.
+Again, 170 US citizens would love to tell Justice Kavanaugh there is nothing brief about what they had to deal with when it came to ICE.

 [00:13:14] Jeff Schechtman: And added to this is this English fluency crackdown, which is only exacerbating what you’re saying.